dr-jts/jts-ng/README.md

 # jts-ng
 Prototype for an improved JTS API

+> "A designer knows he has achieved perfection not when there is nothing left to add, but when there is nothing left to take away." - Antoine de Saint-Exupery

 ## Goals

 * Main goal is to provide efficient, robust geometric algorithms in as flexible a way as possible